ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 This node is using a little memory (C++ vector) of size `overlap` that is allocated during creation of the node.

-This node will overlap input data by `overlap` samples and add the common overlapping samples.
+This node will overlap input data by `overlap` samples and sum the common overlapping samples.

 ### SlidingBuffer